pesricha/taipy-doc/docs/userman/gui/extension/chart.md

 The detailed explanation of the code is as follows:

 - The *dashboard* element includes two properties: *data* and *layout*.
-- The *data* property has the type `PropertyType.dict`, meaning it holds a dictionary of data.
+- The *data* property has the type `PropertyType.dict^`, meaning it holds a dictionary of data.
-- The *layout* property has the type `PropertyType.dict`, meaning it holds a dictionary of layout properties.
+- The *layout* property has the type `PropertyType.dict^`, meaning it holds a dictionary of layout properties.

-## Creating the React component {data-source="gui:doc/extension/example_library/front-end/src/Dashboard.tsx"}
+## Creating the React component {data-source="gui/extension/example_library/front-end/src/Dashboard.tsx"}

 The React component for the *dashboard* element is defined as follows: